murraycadzow/2021-obss-day3/_episodes/04-popgen.md

  • Make sure to output a `structure file` and a `.vcf` file as well.
 We might be coming back to that `.vcf` file later today.

- • Specify `output_refmap` as the path to the directory containing the Stacks files
+ • Specify `refmap_output` as the path to the directory containing the Stacks files

- • Also specify `output_refmap` as the output folder
+ • Also specify `refmap_output` as the output folder

 This command is now ready, and assuming you are in the `GBS` folder, run it!
 It is a quickie, so no need to put it in a batch job.